What is Tết or Vietnamese New Year? A quick introduction

 When is it?

-This year Tết officially starts on the 28th January 2017.
-A national public holiday has been called to mark the holiday between January 26th 2017 to February 1st 2017.
+This year Tết officially starts on February 5th 2019.
+A national public holiday has been called to mark the holiday between February 2nd to 10th 2019.
 During this time a lot of shops and businesses will be closed or running on a skeleton crew.
 If you are in Vietnam during Tết make sure you check out our guide to Travelling During Tết for more information on what to see and do.

 How is it celebrated?